-- a) Ensure the LSS-Q Manager is informed as soon as possible; - b) Phone initial contact persons within 30 minutes, i.e. phone one person for each group of the Environmental Incident reporting group (Environmental Services, NWSO, etc.); and - c) Prepare a report using the form B2-A - Incident Initial Notification: Environmental Spill based on the information provided.
-E-Mail report, within 3 hours of notification, to the designated addressee groups indicated on the form.
+- a) Ensure the LSS-Q Manager is informed as soon as possible; - b) Phone initial contact persons within 30 minutes, i.e. phone one person for each group of the Environmental Incident reporting group (Environmental Services, NWSO, etc.); and - c) Prepare a report using the form B2-A - Incident Initial Notification: Environmental Spill based on the information provided (see Appendix 2 for a sample copy of Form B2-A).
+E-mail report, within 3 hours of notification, to the designated addressee groups indicated on the form.
 The addressee groups include the Environmental Services Supervisor and NWSO, as shown in Figure 2 - Spill reporting and response procedures.